Eigenvalues

 Go to: Introduction, Notation, Index

-The eigenvalues of a matrix are the roots of its characteristic equation.
+The eigenvalues of a square matrix are the roots of its characteristic equation.
 They may also be referred to by any of the fourteen other combinations of: [characteristic, eigen, latent, proper, secular] + [number, root, value].

 Algebraic Multiplicity